 What are some applications for robot grippers?

 Pneumatic grippers are used in a wide range of applications, from manufacturing and assembly to medical and surgical procedures.
 They are especially useful for tasks that require precise gripping and handling, such as assembly and repair work.
-Robot grippers can also be used for handling hazardous or delicate objects, such as radioactive materials or glassware.
+Grippers can also be used for handling hazardous or delicate objects, such as radioactive materials or glassware.
 In addition, grippers are often used on industrial robots in medical applications, such as surgery and rehabilitation.

 Grippers are also often used in medical applications, such as surgery and rehabilitation.
 In these cases, it is important to choose a gripper that is designed for the specific application.
 For example, some grippers are designed for use in surgical applications, where a high degree of precision is necessary.
 Other grippers may be suitable for less demanding tasks, such as assembly work.